Why choose China?

 All candidates are encouraged to prepare these documents in advance of hearing the final outcome of their application in March 2018.

 How much will I be paid?

-You can expect to earn between 5,000 RMB and 9,000 RMB per month and work 16- 25 hours a week (salary dependent on your experience, region and number of working hours).
+You can expect to earn 5,000 RMB - 9,000 RMB a month and work 16- 25 hours a week (salary dependent on your experience, region and working hours).

 Assistants in Shanghai will receive a higher salary (around 13,000RMB) including a living allowance to cover the costs for accommodation, which will not be provided.

 Where can I go?

 For 2018/19, we expect to have posts available in Beijing, Chongqing, Hunan, Jiangsu, Zhejiang, Hebei, Shanghai, Guizhou and Guangdong.

 If you would like to be considered for Shanghai, Guangdong and Guizhou, please state the region and a reason for your choice in the textbox provided on the preferences section of the application form.

 The dates given below are rough guidelines and may be subject to change.